Joseph Beyrle: Death and legacy

 Beyrle died in his sleep of heart failure on December 12, 2004, during a visit to Toccoa, Georgia, where he had trained as a paratrooper in 1942.
 He was 81.
-He was buried with honors in Section 1 of Arlington National Cemetery in April, 2005.
+He was buried with full military honors in Section 1 of Arlington National Cemetery in April 2005.

 Beyrle and his wife JoAnne had a daughter, Julie, and two sons.
 The elder son, Joe Beyrle II, served in the 101st Airborne during the Vietnam War.
 His son John Beyrle served as the United States Ambassador to Russia 2008–2012.

 On September 17, 2002, a book by Thomas Taylor about Beyrle, The Simple Sounds of Freedom, was published by Random House.
 A Ballantine paperback version, Behind Hitler's Lines, came out June 1, 2004.

 In 2005, a plaque was unveiled on the wall of the church in Saint-Côme-du-Mont, France, where Beyrle landed on June 6, 1944.
-A permanent plaque was dedicated at the site on July 5, 2014.
+A permanent plaque was dedicated at the site on July 5, 2014.The street alongside the church was renamed "Rue Joseph Beyrle" at a ceremony held in June 2024.

 An exhibition devoted to Joe Beyrle's life and wartime experiences was shown in Moscow and three other Russian cities in 2010.
 The exhibition opened a four-city American tour at The National World War II Museum in New Orleans, with showings in Toccoa and Omaha in 2011, and Beyrle's hometown of Muskegon in June 2012.
 A permanent installation of the exhibition is now on display at the USS Silversides Museum in Muskegon.